Matthew Simpson, LMHC · Washington State · Telehealth

 I'm not approaching this from the outside.

 I'm a Licensed Mental Health Counselor in Washington State.
-I've been working with neurodivergent adults since 2018, have ADHD and autistic traits myself, and am currently finishing my IFS L1 Training.
+I've been working with neurodivergent adults since 2018, have ADHD and autistic traits myself, and have completed IFS Level 1 Training through the IFS Institute.
 I'm one of a small number of therapists certified directly through Dr. Robert Glover's NMMNG training program.

-LMHC · WA State Licensed 2020 ND Clients Since 2018 Certified NMMNG Therapist IFS-Informed
+LMHC · WA State Licensed 2020 ND Clients Since 2018 Certified NMMNG Therapist IFS Therapist

 More About Matt